Confidence and Affordability: How to Compete in the DIY Home Improvement World

 There are tradeoffs in time, money and results, but confidence and budget play the most critical roles with any project.
 As with many sizable expenses, affordability can be a concern, but recent data indicates many homeowners are looking to make more substantial changes in the coming year.

-2022 will be another busy year for home improvements, with more homeowners considering larger projects.
-Over the next 12 months, most homeowners (58%) are planning improvements, including cosmetic updates (41%) or significant remodeling and renovations (13%) focused on bathrooms, kitchens, and outdoor space.
+2022 has proven to be another busy year for home improvements, with more homeowners taking on larger projects – most homeowners (58%) are planning improvements, including cosmetic updates (41%) or significant remodeling and renovations (13%) focused on bathrooms, kitchens, and outdoor space in 2022.
 According to the same Ally survey, of those planning to make at least one improvement, 86% have a budget of $25,000 or less.

 Of those who made improvements in 2021, most (65%) had a budget of less than $10,000, and 78% spent less than $15,000.
 For those indicating they will make improvements in 2022, 78% have a budget of less than $15,000 and 63% have a budget of less than $10,000.
 With this consistent focus on larger and more extensive projects over the next year, consumers may be looking for alternatives to DIY that still address their views concerning confidence and budget.